JoostVisser/summaries/time-series.md

 The formula for the trend, $\hat T_t$, is the same as in Holt's ES.
 Finally, the new formula for $\hat I_t$ is in a similar sense as the other formulas.

-Remember, if we want to exclude e.g. the trend, then we have to put `beta=False` instead of putting it to 0.
+Remember, if we want to exclude e.g. the trend, then we have to put `beta=FALSE` instead of putting it to 0.

 There are various ways of initializing the initial values.
 We're not going to discuss them in detail, as their are some automatic choices which are already implemented.